dirkcuys/thebacklog/projects/agregore-web-apps/part-4.md

 }
 ```

-Now run `publishSite()` in your devtools console, again it will take some time to work.
+Now run `publishSite()` in the console, again it will take some time to work.
 But now once you're redirected to your site you should be able to update the ipns site!

 And lastly, lets add a button to publish our site.
-Add the following code to the showEditor function:
+Add the following code to the `showEditor` function:

 ```js
 if (window.origin.startsWith('ipfs://')){